crashoverride777/swifty-rate/README.md

 Request review e.g at app launch.

-As Apple describes in the documentation for the upcoming SKStoreReviewController
+As Apple describes in the documentation for SKStoreReviewController

 "Although you should call this method when it makes sense in the user experience flow of your app, the actual display of a rating/review request view is governed by App Store policy.
 Because this method may or may not present an alert, it's not appropriate to call it in response to a button tap or other user action."